ESRB TEEN: Violence, Language, Use of Alcohol and Tobacco, Suggestive Themes

 In this mode, characters move and attack automatically, letting players focus solely on issuing commands via the pause menu.
 Again, it’s all about choice: providing less action-oriented gamers or fans of the original game a way to choose a turn-based combat mode.

 These glowing orbs of crystalized Mako imbue characters with incredible power.
-Different types of Materia can be collected throughout the game and equipped into your weapon and armor slots.
+Different types of Materia can be collected throughout the game and equipped into your weapon and armour slots.

 Green Materia allows characters to utilize useful spells.
 Depending on which Materia you find and equip, you’ll be able to fling fire at your foes, shock them with a lightning strike, or even restore your health.
 As you use Materia, it will level up, allowing you to unleash more potent versions of those spells.